SFNE Applauds Strengthened Section 232 Tariffs Supporting Domestic Industry

 For fabricators across the country, consistent and enforceable trade policies are essential.
 The strengthened tariffs will help curb market distortions, close circumvention loopholes, encourage investment in U.S. facilities, and reinforce the value of domestically fabricated structural steel in both public and private construction projects.

-AISC remains committed to working with policymakers to support initiatives that prioritize American manufacturing, promote fair competition, and advance the long-term resilience of the structural steel industry.
+SFNE remains committed to working with policymakers to support initiatives that prioritize American manufacturing, promote fair competition, and advance the long-term resilience of the structural steel industry.

 ###